ChristianVillalba/the-complete-web-development-bootcamp/08 - APIs/README.md

         * Other times it requires you to add it to the **query parameter**.
         * It depends on the API.
 Check **documentation**.
 * 3 - Token Based Authentication
+    * It is even more secure because
+    * The user provides a username and password to log in
+    * We generate a **token** to be used with the API
+    * the API doesn't get involved with the username and password
+    * It's the **token** that's constantly being used to **interact with the API**
+    * **OAuth and OAuth 2.0 **is the most common industry **standard** for **token based authentication**
+        * Eg: An app that uses the weathe app and google calendar to warn you to take an umbrella
+        * OAuth - grant access to the Google Calendar API's data
+            * if we were **not** using token based authentication:
+                * provide the username and password,
+                * we can use this to interact with the Google calendar API.
+            * using **token based authentication**:
+                * user to sign in with Google
+                * this **generates a token** for us to get hold of and
+                * then we can use this token to interact with the Google Calendar API
+                * all of that security stuff is handled by Google
+                * this is a way more secure way of doing API authentication.
+    * Every time we've asked if we want to authorize a particular app on the behalf of your Google account, we have performed a **token based authentication**

 #### Example: Basic Authentication using POSTMAN
 API: https://secrets-api.appbrewery.com/